 - It is cheaper to transact on Scrypt-based networks compared to doing so on BTC.

 - Mining blocks on Scrypt is four times faster than on BTC.
-Its mining range is in Kilohashes per second to Megahashes per second compared to SHA-256, which is in Terahashes, ensuring faster transaction turnarounds.
+In addition, its mining range is in Kilohashes per second to Megahashes per second compared to SHA-256, which is in Terahashes, ensuring faster transaction turnarounds.

 - It consumes less power.
 Scrypt’s design mitigates dominance by ASICs, and as such, it tends to use up less energy than using SHA-256; most individual miners favor it.